MooersLab/MooersLab/README.md

 - [jupyternbclassicpymolpysnips]() PyMOL Python snippets for use in the Classic Jupyter Notebook (invoked with `jupyter nbclassic` with Jupyter Notebook version 7).
 - [colabOpenSourcePyMOLpySnips](https://github.com/MooersLab/colabOpenSourcePyMOLpySnips) PyMOL Python snippets for use in Colab with open source PyMOL.
 - [colabPyMOLpySnips](https://github.com/MooersLab/colabPyMOLpySnips) PyMOL Python snippets for use in Colab with the incentive version of PyMOL.
-- [PyMOL wall hangings](https://github.com/MooersLab/PyMOLwallhangings) Protocol for making oversized images to be framed and hung on a wall.
+- [PyMOL wall hangings](https://github.com/MooersLab/PyMOLwallhangings) Protocol for making oversized images framed and hung on a wall.
 <!--
 ## Structure-based Drug Design
 -->